SuspiciousLookingOwl/keyblind/README.md

 # Keyblind

-A small typing practices website.
+A simple typing practice website.
 Made for educational purposes.

 Made with: